Otago Harbour: The first European ships

 Looking across Port Chalmers and the Otago Harbour to the Otago Peninsula.

-Captain Cook never entered Otago Harbour, but speculated that it existed when he was off the Pacific coast in 1770.
+Captain Cook never entered Otago Harbour, but he speculated that it existed when he was off the Pacific coast in 1770.
 It is not known exactly when the first Europeans (likely sealers) entered the harbour, though Māori oral tradition puts it some time 'long before' 1810.
 Written records of this time are restricted to a handful of journals and newspaper accounts of sailors who only stayed briefly.
 George Bass made the Dunedin end of the harbour the north east limit of his proposed fishing monopoly in 1803.
 The American ship Favourite and its supercargo Daniel Whitney may have called in the summer of 1805 to 1806.
-Daniel Cooper, master of the London sealer Unity, probably did call in the summer of 1808 to 1809 when his Chief Officer, Charles Hooper, probably gave his name to Hooper's Inlet on the Otago Peninsula.
+Daniel Cooper, master of the London sealer Unity, probably did visit in the summer of 1808 to 1809 as it is thought his Chief Officer, Charles Hooper, gave his name to Hooper's Inlet on the Otago Peninsula.
+The first explicit and identifiable reference to a European ship in Otago Harbour is in 1810.
 William Tucker (1784–1817) was with a gang employed by Robert Campbell, a Sydney merchant, who were dropped on islands off the Dunedin coast in November 1809.
 Tucker and Daniel Wilson were at Otago Harbour on 3 May 1810 when Robert Mason, master of the Brothers, anchored in the harbour and picked him up.
-This is the first explicit and identifiable reference to a European ship in Otago Harbour.
-The court record containing it, made in 1810, refers to the harbour as 'Port Daniel', a name which stayed in use for some years.
+The court record mentioning this, written in 1810, refers to the harbour as 'Port Daniel', a name which stayed in use for some years.